markclements/website/Pores.md

-Because they are semi-permeable, biological membranes leak - without the constant addition of energy, the energy stored in concentration gradients across a membrane would dissipate over time, that is
+Because they are semi-permeable, biological membranes leak - without the constant addition of energy, the energy stored in concentration gradients across a membrane would dissipate over time, that is:

 **[molecule]**~outside~ will become equal to **[molecule]**~inside~.